Lyme Disease

 • Cardiac symptoms such as palpitations, dizziness, or fainting spells3

-Early antibiotic treatment, typically lasting 2 to 4 weeks, is effective in most cases and reduces the risk of long-term complications19 6.
-If initial blood tests are negative but suspicion remains high, repeat testing after several weeks may be necessary due to delayed antibody response5 6.
+Early antibiotic treatment, typically lasting 2 to 4 weeks, is effective in most cases and reduces the risk of long-term complications196.
+If initial mcv blood test results meaning and normal range tests are negative but suspicion remains high, repeat testing after several weeks may be necessary due to delayed antibody response56.

 Lyme Disease Symptoms Summary